ecuadior/wells-fargo-task-2/README.md

-# Task 2 Starter Repo
+# Task 2 Starter Repo of wells fargo
-Contains Everything you need to get started on task 2 of Forage's Wells Fargo software engineering program
+I used an Entity Relationship Diagram to create a class for each entity in my data model with the usage of Spring.
+Classes that were created can be found in the entity folder.